ibraheemdev/matchit/README.md

 ## How does it work?

 The router takes advantage of the fact that URL routes generally follow a hierarchical structure.
-Routes are stored them in a radix trie that makes heavy use of common prefixes:
+Routes are stored them in a radix trie that makes heavy use of common prefixes.

 ```text
 Priority   Path             Value